Marriage in Australia: Nature of marriage

 Australian law recognises only monogamous marriages, being marriages of two people, including same-sex marriages, and does not recognise any other forms of union, including traditional Aboriginal marriages, polygamous marriages or concubinage.
 A person who goes through a marriage ceremony in Australia when still legally married to another person, whether under Australian law or a law of another country, commits an offence of bigamy, which is subject to a maximum 5 years imprisonment, and the marriage is void.

 Since December 2017, Australian law has recognised same-sex marriage in Australia whether entered into in Australia or abroad.
 The original 1961 Marriage Act did not include a definition of marriage, leaving it to the courts to apply the common law definition.
 The Marriage Amendment Act 2004 defined, for the first time by statute, marriage as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life."
 The 2004 Act also expressly declared same-sex marriages entered into abroad were not to be recognised in Australia.
 This was in response to a lesbian couple getting married in Canada and applying for their marriage to be recognised in Australia.
 In 2017, the definition of "marriage" was changed, replacing the words "a man and a woman" with "2 people" and therefore allowing monogamous same-sex marriages.
 The changes also retrospectively recognised same-sex marriages performed in a foreign country, provided that such marriages were permitted under the laws of that foreign country.

 A marriage must be entered into with the full consent of both parties, and it is an offence to force someone to marry them or another person, by the use of coercion, threat or deception, and whether in Australia or abroad.
 Full consent assumes a mental capacity to understand the nature of a marriage.

 Most federal, state and territory laws also recognise de facto relationships, often on an equal basis to formal marital relationships.

 Marriageable age

-The marriageable age for marriage in Australia is 18 years, which is the age of majority in Australia in all states, but in "unusual and exceptional circumstances" a person aged 16 or 17 can marry with parental consent and authorisation by a Magistrates Court.
-The application to the court must be filed by a parent.
-For many years, courts have refused to accept a minor's pregnancy as a pressing consideration in deciding whether to allow an early marriage.
-In addition, the older partner must be over 18.
+The general marriageable age in Australia is 18 years. but in "unusual and exceptional circumstances" a person aged 16 or 17 can marry with parental consent and authorisation by a Magistrates Court.
+In deciding whether to make an order allowing a marriage, the judge or magistrate must be satisfied that the person is at least 16 years old and that the circumstances of the case are exceptional and unusual.
+The types of things that the court might consider include: